valeksan/CoreTemplate/README.md

 - `groupByTask`: Get the group associated with a task type.
 - `stopTaskFlag`: Get a flag for the current thread to allow cooperative stopping within a task function.

-## Threading Model
+## 🧵 Threading Model

 1. Main Thread: Hosts the `Core` object.
 All public API calls should come from here.
 2. Task Threads: Created internally by the library for each task execution.
 Registered functions run here.
 3. Communication: Interaction between Task Threads and Main Thread happens via Qt's signal/slot mechanism (e.g., `TaskHelper::finished`) or `QTimer` events scheduled on the main thread (e.g., in `stopTask`).

-## Safety Considerations
+## 🛡️ Safety Considerations

-- Adhering to the single-threaded access rule for the public API is crucial.
+- Adhering to the single-threaded access rule for the public Core Interface is crucial.
 - Be cautious with `QTimer::singleShot` and `connect` callbacks if they access shared data outside of `Core`'s internal structures, especially if those accesses are not synchronized or atomic.
 - The `Core` class uses Qt types (`QList`, `QHash`, `QSharedPointer`) which manage their own lifetimes.
 However, the concurrent access to these types from different threads is avoided by the usage rules.

-## How It Works
+## ⚙️ How It Works

 1. An instance of the `Core` class is created.
 2. Callables are registered with `Core::registerTask(...)`, assigning them a unique `taskType` integer and optional group and timeout settings.